Londonderry and Coleraine Railway: Locomotives and Motive Power

-Forming part of the mainline between Derry and Belfast, the Londonderry and Coleraine Railway has seen the some of Northern Ireland's classic express engines on its rails, likewise its branch line to Limavady has also seen some of the smaller locomotives associated with the NCC.
-Following nationalisation the line was dieselised and today both of NIR's classes of DMU can be found working the line.
+Forming part of the main line between Derry and Belfast, the Londonderry and Coleraine Railway has seen the some of Northern Ireland's classic express engines on its rails.
+Likewise its branch line to Limavady has also seen some of the smaller locomotives associated with the NCC.
+Following nationalisation the line was converted to diesel traction and today both of NIR's classes of DMU can be found working the line.

 Londonderry and Coleraine Railway Company

 During the early period of L&CR ownership the company operated a variety of both second hand locomotives and new engines specifically built for them.
 The L&CR frequently exchanged locomotives with the neighbouring Londonderry & Enniskillen Railway (a predecessor to the Great Northern Railway).
 The company is not well renowned for its motive power and many of the locomotives were under powered and not suited to the line.
 Of the locomotives specifically built for the company these were five 2-2-0 Well Tank locomotives, and 0-4-2 and a 2-4-0.
 The 2-4-0 was of Robert Stephenson specification and built by Longridge and was initially loaned to the Londonderry & Enniskillen in 1847.
 The 2-2-0 tank engines were of NB Adams patent and built by Sharp, Stewart & Company.
 The order for these locos was for six however before delivery one was sent to Dublin for the International Dublin Exhibition of 1853, where it was sold to the Newry and Enniskillen Railway and thus never worked on the line.
 These engines were unsuitable for a line the size of the Londonderry and Coleraine Railway being under powered and unstable.
 Being outside cylinder locos they were unstable at speed and one lurched off the track in 1855 resulting in one fatality.
 As such a common practise was to couple two engines back to back.
 The 0-4-2 was built in 1859 by Grendon, the company also ordered another 2-4-0 from fairbairn but this arrived in 1860 after the BNCR take over and so never ran on the line under L&CR ownership.
 The company also bought two 2-2-2WTs from the BBC&PJR.